 Camp can be messy.
-Tents and cabins tend to become messy and campers often say "I can't find my sweatshirt!"
-For those less-than-organized campers we suggest packing a day's worth of clothes in a ziplock bag (the gallon size work great).
-Each morning your daughter can reach into her duffel bag and pull out an entire outfit.
+Lodges, tents, and cabins tend to become messy and campers often say "I can't find my sweatshirt!"
+For those less-than-organized campers, we suggest packing a day's worth of clothes in a zip-lock bag (the gallon size works great).
+Each morning your camper can reach into her duffel bag and pull out an entire outfit.
 Extra socks, shirts, etc., can be put in other zip-locks and labeled.
-This system works really well for younger campers too.
+This system works really well for younger campers, too.